-In my experience, whenever I get stuck with some issue during implementation or design, it’s most likely because I just don’t understand the problem well enough to solve it.
+In my experience, whenever I get stuck on implementation or design of a program, it’s always because I started without understand the problem well enough to actually solve it properly.

 What is Analysis

 Analysis is a study of a problem - the one we are trying to solve.
 Or it might be a study of an existing system we are trying to change.
 Different sources may also call this concept “Requirements Analysis”, “System Analysis” or something similar.

 - make sure the problem is understood (well enough for the current iteration)